Piccadilly Lease Extension - Free Consultation

 Decision in Westminster

-An example of a Lease Extension matter before the tribunal for a Piccadilly flat is Flat 1 3 Upper Belgrave Street in December 2010.
-The Tribunal determined that the price payablefor the Lease extension in respect of the subject premises was £2,202,007 This case affected 1 flat.
-The unexpired term as at the valuation date was 21 years.
+An example of a Lease Extension matter before the tribunal for a Piccadilly property is Flat 1 3 Upper Belgrave Street in December 2010.
+The Tribunal determined that the price payablefor the Lease extension in respect of the subject premises was £2,202,007 This case was in relation to 1 flat.
+The unexpired term was 21 years.